-Each act was an impressive display of a lifetime (sometimes generations) of muscle and skill building.
+Even a few years later, I remember that each act was an impressive display of a lifetime (sometimes generations) of muscle and skill building.
 But the highlight for me had less to do with the strength of the human body and more with the strength of the human spirit.

 Despite the sophistication and stakes associated with the ‘tricks’, each performance went off without so much as a stumble…. until the acrobatic brothers from Italy took the stage.
 Brother #1 laid on his back, legs straight up with his feet in the air; and his feet became the platform that Brother #2 flipped on and around for several ooh- and ahh-inspiring minutes.

 That is until Brother #2 fell from a significant height, landing squarely on his shoulder and head.
-Two thousand audience members gasped in unison, waiting what seemed like an eternity for Brother #1 to help him up.
-After some head shaking and face making, the brothers decided to resume – to thunderous applause.
+Two thousand audience members gasped in unison, waiting for what seemed like an eternity for Brother #1 to help him up.
+After some head shaking and face-making, the brothers decided to resume – to thunderous applause.
 After successfully completing the remainder of the act, they could not help but feel the love from the appreciative and compassionate audience.
 And when all of the performers took the stage for a final bow, those Italian brothers received the most vigorous applause.

 Since work frequently feels like a three-ring circus anyway, perhaps we should all take a lesson from these circus performers.
 Failure, missteps, and setbacks are a natural part of life and frequently beyond our control.
 But what is squarely within our control is how we respond to them.
-And handled well, these embarrassments and problems can actually work in our favor.
+If handled well, these embarrassments and problems can actually work in our favor.

 Research consistently confirms that a customer who enjoys an effective resolution to a service problem will become more loyal than a customer whose service didn’t fail in the first place.
 (While this isn’t an argument for intentionally falling short of expectations, it is a reassuring reality.)

 Human nature roots for those who stumble but don’t give up.
 We all know how hard it is to fail, pick oneself up, and try again.
 And, as a result, we respect those who do it.
 But this extends far beyond the circus and customers.
 Employees who recognize, take responsibility, and re-do what’s necessary are applauded by management.
-Leaders who stumble – sometime in a very public way – but then regroup and take a better run at it earn the loyalty and trust of employees.
+Leaders who stumble – sometimes in a very public way – but then regroup and take a better run at it earn the loyalty and trust of employees.
 Falling isn’t failing….just as long as we skillfully regroup and revisit the act.

-The way a circus performer responds to a stumble provides a good model for those of us performing on the ground (without a need for a net) in the workplace day to day.
+The way a circus performer responds to a stumble provides a good model for those of us performing on the ground (without a need for a net) in the workplace day after day.
 We just need to remember how they do it at the big TOP.

 Take a pause.
 While it’s tempting to just reflexively jump up and engage in a do-over, this is rarely productive.
 Repeating what went wrong will likely produce similar results.
 So, allow a moment (or more, depending upon the task) to consider what happened, understand your missteps, and plot out a more effective path forward.
-This thoughtful pause helps you be more effective while counter-intuitively building credibility with others.
+This thoughtful pause helps you be more effective while counterintuitively building credibility with others.